holoviz/datashader/README.md

 [![Task Status](https://badge.waffle.io/bokeh/datashader.png?label=ready&title=tasks)](https://waffle.io/bokeh/datashader)

-Datashader is a graphics pipeline system for creating meaningful representations of large amounts of data.
-It breaks the creation of images into 3 main steps:
+Datashader is a graphics pipeline system for automating the process of creating meaningful representations of large amounts of data.
+Datashader breaks the creation of images into 3 main steps:

 1. Projection